KCDC-2023-Spring-Workshop/docs/04_Data.md

 # Data

+  - Java + SQL Databases
+  - Spring Data JDBC API
+  - Configuring a Datasource
+    - H2
+    - PostgreSQL
+  - Populate a Database
+    - DDL Script
+    - Programmatically
+  - JDBC Template
+  - Spring Data
+    - Spring Data Modules
+    - Spring Boot Starters
+  - Spring Data JDBC
+    - Dependencies
+    - Persistent Entities
+    - Repositories

 At the heart of any application is the data that drives it.
 Traditionally Java has made connecting to a datasource, reading and persisting data verbose and complex.
 Spring Boot and Spring data takes this process and simplifies each step so that you can focus on building applications.

 Spring Boot integrates with a number of data technologies, both SQL and NoSQL.